Virginia Tech® home

 Individuals can hold H-1B status in increments of (up to) three years for a total of six years.
 Once someone has exhausted his or her H-1B status, the individual must leave the US for a period of one year before being able to restart a new H-1B period.
 Under certain, limited circumstances it is possible to extend someone's H-1B status beyond the standard maximum of six years.

-ISS recommends that departments request H-1B status in multi-year increments.
-While a department will be liable to pay for the return transportation if the employment of a foreign national is terminated before the expiration date of the individual's H-1B status, the cost to the department to extend an individual's H-1B status is $1160 (which includes the $460 USCIS filing fee and the $700 ISS internal processing fee).
+GSS recommends that departments request H-1B status in multi-year increments.
+While a department will be liable to pay for the return transportation if the employment of a foreign national is terminated before the expiration date of the individual's H-1B status, the cost to the department to extend an individual's H-1B status is $1160 (which includes the $460 USCIS filing fee and the $700 GSS internal processing fee).